A healthy sleep routine is essential at any age.

 EASY ONE TIME SET UP

-The monitor is set up in less than an hour by a staff member or UAK representative.
+Equipment is set up and tested in less than an hour by a staff member or UAK representative.
 The only requirement is a hi-speed Internet connection.

 We are thrilled to announce that our brand new sports program has been successfully launched in the Greater Toronto Area.
 Good Sport has been in our thoughts for while as we saw the importance of offering a program that would appeal to boys and girls and provide children with opportunities to improve their sporting skills and gain confidence in a supportive and fun environment.
 We got more serious about the idea of creating the program once a large childcare organization approached us looking for a similar curriculum.
 The project was spearheaded by Alyxandra Martin who was able to create a fantastic “Good Sport” curriculum for School Age children.
 Alyxandra’s creation was brought to life last month and the classes are currently running in close to forty locations across the GTA.